alfredomartinezjr/wosostats/resources/definitions.md

 #Play Types
 Column name: `play.type`

 Certain shots and passes logged in the `poss.action` column will be of special types that will require additional qualifiers to be logged in this column.
-Sometimes more than one of these will apply, such as a lay off that was also headed, in which case a new row should be created (but leaving the 'poss.action' column blank so as not to create a new event by accidet), and the additional qualifier should be added in the new row.
+Sometimes more than one of these will apply, such as a lay off that was also headed, in which case a new row should be created (but leaving the 'poss.action' column blank so as not to create a new event by accident), and the additional qualifier should be added in the new row.

-To further show how multiple qualifiers can be added to the same action, below are two examples taken from an Excel spreadsheet for an actual match (certain columns have been hidden to better show the use of mutiple qualifiers).
+To further show how multiple qualifiers can be added to the same action, below are two examples taken from an Excel spreadsheet for an actual match (certain columns have been hidden to better show the use of multiple qualifiers).

 Example 1: [http://i.imgur.com/hPSFSq9.gifv](http://i.imgur.com/hPSFSq9.gifv)